-We spent 4 months backpacking in South America.
+We spent 5 months backpacking in South America.
 Although each of the countries we visited was as unique and different from one another as can be, we did notice a few universal truths about backpacking in South America… things nobody told us about before we left.
 In no particular order and in various degrees of usefulness, we’ve compiled our observations into this list of 30 things no one tells you about backpacking in South America!

-From the creepy clown trash cans (seriously, Ecuador, WTF?) to llamas and knee injuries in the Andes and making turtle friends in the Galapagos, we had a fantastic time during our month backpacking in Ecuador!
+From the creepy clown trash cans (seriously, Ecuador, WTF?) to Cheese Soup to friendly llamas to the Galapagos Islands, we had a fantastic time during our month backpacking in Ecuador!
 Here are 30 things no one told us about before we visited Ecuador….

 Baños, Ecuador was one of our favorite places on our entire 4-month trip to South America and we would go back again in a heartbeat.
 The town is situated in a valley at the base of an active volcano.
 It’s unique location is in the perfect spot to take advantage of the varied environment, complete with mountains, rivers, waterfalls, and hot springs.
 The town is known for two things: naturally heated thermal baths – the namesake of Baños, Ecuador – and its many adventure opportunities!
-Here’s our complete guide to what to do in Baños.
+Here’s our complete guide to what to do in Baños!

 Sometimes travel makes you miss things that you never knew you appreciated before.
 Like the immigration kiosk at the airport.
 You hop off a plane, hand them a slip of paper, answer a couple questions, then you’re off to enjoy a new country.
 Sure, you might wait in a long line, but at least you’re not scrunched in a van next to a rooster careening along a cliff at 80mph while the driver talks on his cell phone.